-Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It has not been previewed, commissioned or otherwise endorsed by any of our network partners.
+Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
+It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-4 ways to buy and sell gold
+4 ways to invest in gold

 1. Physical gold